Starter Licensing and Pricing

 13. Can I get a refund for my Starter License?

 Given the charitable nature of monies collected from Starter Licenses, we are unable to offer refunds or exchanges for Starter License purchases.

 About the Starter program

 Atlassian believes that responsible businesses give back to the community.
 We want to take the proceeds from all of our Starter Licenses and donate them to charity.
 We feel $10 for a 10-user license is a very, very fair price.

 2. What does Atlassian do with the $10 payment?

 Atlassian donates 100% of Starter License payments to charity, absorbing all transactions costs incurred in payment processing.
-Rather than distribute small amounts of money to a number of organisations, the staff of Atlassian have chosen to support a single non-profit organisation called Room to Read.
+Rather than distribute small amounts of money to a number of organizations, the staff of Atlassian have chosen to support a single non-profit organization called Room to Read.
 Room to Read has established more than 13,000 libraries and constructed more than 1,500 schools in developing nations.
 The Atlassian Foundation will make a donation equivalent to your payment to www.roomtoread.org.

 3. Are these product versions watered down?

 JIRA Software, Confluence, Crowd, JIRA Core, JIRA Service Desk, Capture for JIRA, Team Calendars for Confluence and Bitbucket Server Starter Licenses are for fully featured versions.
 As FishEye and Bamboo license tiers vary by functionality rather than the number of users, Starter Licenses for FishEye allow ten users, ten committers per repository, as well as a total of five repositories.
 Bamboo allows up to 10 local build jobs.
 As Capture for JIRA and Portfolio for JIRA are linked to JIRA's licensing, Capture for JIRA and Portfolio for JIRA Starter Licenses will only function when used in conjunction with a JIRA Software Starter License.